How to Buy

 A tariff is a tax or duty imposed by a government on goods imported from another country.

-• The importing business pays this duty to its government.
-The business may then pass this cost on to the University.
+• Foreign Orders: The importer (Expeditors, UPS, Fed Ex, DHL, etc.) pays the tariff.
+The importer may then pass this cost on to the University.

-Tariffs: Add the tariff amount to your Workday Requisition, preferably as a separate line item; they are taxable along with the purchased goods.
+Domestic Orders: If the supplier quotes a tariff, add the tariff amount to your Requisition, preferably as a separate line item; tariffs are taxable, use Spend Category SC2555

-Application: Form ITA-338P, Request for Duty-Free Entry of Scientific Instruments or Apparatus Mail the completed application to the address for U.S. Customs and Border Protection on the form.
+Form ITA-338P, Request for Duty-Free Entry of Scientific Instruments or Apparatus.

 PROCUREMENT QUICK GUIDE: We hope you find the information in this guide useful as you plan your procurement activities.
 The guide consolidates information about sourcing, sole source procurement, unauthorized purchases, contracts and much more.